 The AlgorithmicFIRE Curriculum Review

-Our blogs provide comprehensive resources to the math, the risks, and the strategies of Financial Independence/Retire Early (FIRE).
-In our Curriculum Review we provide a summary of key posts to quick-start your journey.
-(Not all topoics about which we have written are covered in this review.)
+Our data-driven posts provide comprehensive resources to the math, the risks, and the strategies of Financial Independence/Retire Early (FIRE).
+In our Curriculum Review, we provide a summary of key posts to quick-start your journey.
+(Not all topics about which we have written are covered in this review.)

 Financial Tools